cntipping/Ollama-Exploration/README.md

-# Ollama-Exploration
-Exploring Open-Source LLMs with Ollama for CS5393
+# Exploring Open-Source LLMs with Ollama for CS5393
 ## Objective
 To gain hands-on experience with open-source Large Language Models (LLMs) using Ollama, and to develop a deeper understanding of their capabilities, limitations, and